-If the Merchant is declared commercially insolvent by the Insolvency Court, the conciliatory stage will commence in order for the Merchant and its acknowledged creditors to be in a position to reach an agreement regarding the terms and conditions according to which the will repay its debts Merchant "Reorganization Agreement").
-As indicated by the CIL, the initial term that the parties have to reach a Reorganization Agreement is 185 calendar days, which, under certain circumstances, may be extended by the Insolvency Court up to an additional 180 calendar days.
+If the Merchant is declared commercially insolvent by the Insolvency Court, the conciliatory stage will commence in order for the Merchant and its acknowledged creditors to be in a position to reach an agreement regarding the terms and conditions according to which the Merchant will debts repay its (the "Reorganization Agreement").
+As indicated by the CIL, the initial term that the parties have to reach a Reorganization Agreement is 185 calendar davs, which, under certain circumstances, may be extended by the Insolvency Court up to an additional 180 calendar days.